camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 ```

+:exclamation: **Important:**
-:anger: Ensure you understand [transactions](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/) within the Camunda workflow engine.
+Ensure you understand [transactions](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/) within the Camunda workflow engine.
 Depending on where your last transaction in the process is, the state of the process will roll back to the last transaction.
 Note that this may not be the service task where the error occurred.
 You can set transactions manually by using the **async before and after** flag in the modeler.

 ![Process](./img/async.png)